 - Do you drink and drive or engage in other risky behavior while drinking?

 - Has drinking impacted your health or your personal and professional relationships?

 - If any of these are true, you might be abusing or addicted to alcohol.

 That doesn’t make you a weak person.
-Alcohol is one of the most addictive substances.
+Alcohol is one of the most addictive substances in the world.
 By some reckonings, it’s worse than heroin, or at least a close second.
 There may be a genetic component, too.
 But society doesn’t frown on alcohol the way it does on most forms of drug abuse and other addictive substances.
 Instead, alcohol is legal and is everywhere, openly sold in restaurants, supermarkets, and corner stores.
 It’s even used in church services.
 Millions consume it responsibly every day, with no ill effects.

 But if you can’t drink responsibly, if one drink leads to another and another, then there may be many negative effects, both physical and mental.